Skip to main content

 Closer together.
 New opportunities.

-The Fehmarnbelt link will cut travel time between Denmark and Germany and will be part of Europe’s sustainable transport network of the future.
+The Fehmarnbelt link will cut travel time between Denmark and Germany and will be part of Europe’s future transport network.

 Project status